yangjian-xiao/Team-DApp/userstories.md

 Acceptance Test: Perform a test where the user gets to make a selection on 100 images and see if the application managed to store all 100 of the user's choicess.

 # 1.3 Data Analyzer
-As a developer, I want to be able to identify the patterns in the selections that each user made.
+As a user, I would like to see which groups of dogs I prefer.
+(The AKC has 7 groups for dog breeds)

 Elaboration: Given the users selection the team will identify which preferences the user has.
 The physical and behavioral characteristics that the user prefers.